Krit789/Krit789/README.md

 - ⚡ Fun fact: ...
 -->

 I can program a little here and there.
-Mostly with Python and some web stuff like javascript.
+Mostly with Python and some web stuff like HTML, CSS, and a tiny bit of JavaScript.
+Am I even qualified to be a dev in the 21st century?
+LMAO